Colin Campbell Ross

-Colin Campbell Eadie Ross (11 October 1892 – 24 April 1922) was an Australian wine-bar owner who was wrongfully convicted and executed for the murder of a child, which became known as the Gun Alley Murder, despite evidence of his innocence.
+Colin Campbell Eadie Ross (11 October 1892 – 24 April 1922) was an Australian wine-bar owner who was wrongfully convicted and executed for the murder of a child, which later became known as the Gun Alley Murder, despite evidence of his innocence.
 Following his execution, efforts were made to clear his name, but it was not until the 1990s that the key evidence was re-examined using modern scientific techniques, in which the results confirmed Ross's innocence.
 As a result, an appeal for mercy was made to Victoria's Chief Justice in 2006, and on 27 May 2008 the Governor of Victoria pardoned Ross in what is believed to be an Australian legal first.

 Life

 Colin Ross was born in Fitzroy North, Melbourne, Victoria, the third of five children born to Thomas and Elizabeth Ross.
 Thomas Ross died in 1900 leaving his wife to care for the five young children, including one who was newborn.
 Consequently, none of the children were well educated, each one leaving school as early as possible to find work to help support the family.
 Colin began working at a local quarry at the age of 11, and over the following years he worked as a labourer and later as a wardsman at the Broadmeadows army hospital.
 In 1920, Elizabeth Ross became the manager of the Donnybrook Hotel, thirty kilometres north of Melbourne, with Colin as partner and another of her sons, Ronald, as licensee.

 During this time, Colin Ross began a relationship with Lily May Brown, who worked in a Melbourne hotel.
 On 5 March 1920, Ross asked Brown to marry him, and when she refused he produced a revolver.
 He followed her onto a tram and continued to threaten her until she agreed to meet him later in the day.
 Instead, Brown contacted police and a plain-clothes detective was present when she kept her appointment with Ross.
 He was charged with using threatening words and for carrying firearms without permission.
 On the charge of using threatening words he was sentenced to fourteen days imprisonment, which was suspended on his entering into a twelve-month good behaviour bond, and was fined for carrying the firearm.